Fannie Mae Introduces Expanded Housing Choice Initiative to Increase Access to Affordable Housing

 FEMA Alert

-FEMA issued an Emergency Disaster Declaration for areas of Illinois affected by severe storms, straight-line winds, and tornadoes on December 10, 2021.
+FEMA has issued a Major Disaster Declaration for the Commonwealth of Puerto Rico to supplement Commonwealth and local recovery efforts in the areas affected by a severe storms, flooding, and landslides from February 4-6.
+2022.
 The following counties have been approved for assistance:

 Individual Assistance: